alchemy-fr/Phraseanet-Docs/en/User/Guide/Publish.rst

 .. topic:: The essential

-    Two features of Phraseanet allow to publish and broadcast media :
+    Some features of Phraseanet allow to publish and broadcast media.

-    *Publication* and *Bridge*
+    * *Publish* allows to publish media in a Media RSS feed
+    * **Deprcated**, *Bridge* allows to publish on Flikr, YouTube or Dailymotion

+    These features are related to the user right **Publications**.

+    The **Share** feature allows to broadcast media on Facebook and Twitter networks and reveals the URLs of the permalinks of archived media in Phraseanet.

+     **Share** is activated in the setting of the Phraseanet instance.

 .. _Publish-Publications: